kencochrane/pypi-mirrors/README.rst

 from http://ipinfodb.com/register.php and then set an environment variables called ``PYPI_MIRRORS_API_KEY`` with the key they give you so you can access the API.
 If you don't have the env variable set, you will not have access to the geo location information.

+For installing the API Key on dotCloud you need to run the following command.

+   $ dotcloud var set myapp PYPI_MIRRORS_API_KEY=<api key>

 How it works
 ------------